 The Harper College Box Office, J135, sells tickets for all Harper events except for athletic events.
-Also sold are Essaness Theatre tickets, General Cinema Theatre tickets, Plitt Theatre tickets and Entertainment Books.
+Also sold are Essaness Theatre tickets and General Cinema Theatre tickets.
 For certain events, phone and mail reservations will be permitted.
-For information on tickets call 397-3000, extension 552.
-Ticket reservations may be made by calling 397-3000, extension 547.
-The Box Office hours are Monday through Thursday, 10:00 am to 7:00 pm; Friday, 10:00 am to 4:30 pm; and one hour prior to every event at the location of the event.
+For information on tickets call 397-3000, extension 2552.
+Ticket reservations may be made by calling 397-3000, extension 2547 or 2549.
+The Box Office hours are Monday through Thursday, 10:00 am to 7:00 pm; Friday, 10:00 am to 4:30 pm; and prior to every event at the location of the event.
 Harper employees and students may receive discounts with valid activity cards.